 Barn Owls mate for life.
 Females lay a clutch of 3-6 eggs.
 The eggs are laid one at a time every few days over two or three weeks.
 Since each egg needs to incubate for 32-34 days before hatching, the hatching of the eggs is also spread out over a 2 or 3-week interval.
 At about 3 weeks of age, the owlets are able to eat by themselves the food their parents provide.
 By two months of age, the young are completely independent.
 Barn Owls raise 2-3 broods per year.

 The Barn Owl can be found in trees, abandoned burrows and buildings, and old farm machinery left in fields.
 Its preferred habitat is temperate forests and grasslands.
 Barn Owls hunt at night in open areas and fields and cover a large area, sometimes flying up to 3 miles looking for food.

 In the wild, Barn Owls have an average life expectancy of two years.
 In captivity, they can live to be 15-18 years old.

 Importance to Man

 Barn Owls are at the top of the food chain and are considered important components of the ecosystem.
 They control the pest populations of small animals, such as mice.
-The Barn Owl is currently on the Illinois Endangered Species List due to the decline of its food supply and available nesting sites.
+The Barn Owl is currently on the Illinois Threatened Species List.
+Its status was upgraded from “Threatened” to “Endangered” in 2014.

 - Barn Owls have a special toe called a pectinated claw which has ridges and is used for cleaning the birds’ feathers.